junchaoIU/junchaoIU.github.io/_pages/about.md

 Research Interests
 ======
 - Machine Translation: Unsupervised Machine Translation, Low-resource Translation
-- Knowledge Graphs: Automatic Construction of Domain Knowledge Graph, Spatiotemporal Knowledge Graph and Ontology
+- Large Language Models: Evaluation of LLMs, LLM-generated Text Detection, Prompt Engineering
-- Data Mining: Public Opinion Analysis, New Word Discover
+- Other Interests: Knowledge Graphs and Ontology, Public Opinion Analysis

 News
 ======
+- [2023-10-23] Our survey paper on **LLM-generated Text Detection** is now available on Arxiv: *[A Survey on LLM-generated Text Detection: Necessity, Methods, and Future Directions](https://arxiv.org/abs/2310.14724)*.
-- One paper accepted by **2023 19th Machine Translation Summit (MTSummit 2023)** as co-author. -2023-09-07
+- [2023-10-13] One paper accepted by **MT Summit 2023** as co-author, and is now available on Arxiv: *[Human-in-the-loop Machine Translation with Large Language Model](https://arxiv.org/abs/2310.08908)*.
 - One paper accepted by **Mathematics** as co-author.  -2023-07-22
 - One paper accepted by **Agriculture** as co-author.  -2023-06-13
-- One paper accepted by **2022 5th International Conference on Big Data and Artificial Intelligence(BDAI2022)** as co-author. -2022-05-30
-- One paper accepted by **计算机应用研究（Application Research of Computer）** as co-author. -2022-04-11
-- One paper accepted by **情报探索（Information Research）** as co-author. -2022-03-30
-- We open source [AutoProtégé](https://github.com/junchaoIU/AutoProtege) V2.0 in Github! -2022-02-15

 Publications
 ======